yinnhao/HYPIR/README.md

 **Our current open-source version** is based on the Stable Diffusion 2.1.
 While the number of parameters is small, this model was trained on our best-quality data and with significant computational resources (batch size 1024).
 Therefore, its performance is also quite good.
 Some examples [here](#gallery).

-~~We'll provide access to more advanced models based on **FLUX** and **Stable Diffusion 3.5** through web interfaces and APIs in the future.
-Stay tuned!✨~~

-**Our most advanced model** has been launched on [suppixel.ai](https://supir.suppixel.ai/home) and [suppixel.cn](https://www.suppixel.cn/home)!
-We welcome you to experience it.🔥🔥🔥 This state-of-the-art model offers **more stable results**, **more flexible capabilities**, while still maintaining **incredibly fast speeds**🔥🔥🔥.
+**Our most advanced model** has been launched on [suppixel.ai](https://supir.suppixel.ai/home) and [suppixel.cn](https://www.suppixel.cn/home)!🔥🔥🔥 We welcome you to experience it.
+This state-of-the-art model offers **more stable results**, **more flexible capabilities**, while still maintaining **incredibly fast speeds**.

-Also, be aware that **pirated HYPIR websites**⚠️⚠️⚠️ are now active.
+⚠️⚠️⚠️The following website is not under our operation.
+They do not have a license for our model and have used several of our comparison images without our permission.
 Please verify the legitimacy of any site to prevent financial loss.
-The following website is illegally using our project:
 - https://www.hypir.org/

 ## <a name="gallery"></a>:eyes:Gallery